 Insert your newly created Windows OS USB, configure it to be first boot device (usually via Boot Order menu by F11 during Client Machine startup)

 At this stage it's important to disable internet access for the machine.
 You can do it by simply pulling the Ethernet cable.

 Make sure to select Custom: Install Windows only (advanced)

 Make sure to Format/Delete all partitions on the Boot Drive, so there is only one Unallocated Space entry in Windows Setup like so

 Step 14.
 Prevent Windows Updates and Defragmentation

-Right away after installing ggRock you need to prevent Windows from updating itself, since if it starts updating to 1903+ then PXE boot will cease from working.
+Right away after installing ggRock you need to prevent Windows from updating itself, since a feature update may cause the image to stop booting successfully.

 There are several ways to do that:

 1. Use Group Policy Editor.
 It is only available on Pro and Enterprise versions of Windows

 Make sure that this step is complete right after Windows is loaded to prevent it from starting the updates before you address it